All-In-One: Artificial Association Neural Networks: Discussion and Conclusion

 We introduced a data-driven network that can jointly learn relationships and hierarchical information.
-This study is to be free from architecture and has been developed to connect various types of information being developed.
-And The author of this paper believes that one day a neural network will emerge that can perform all human tasks.
-In addition, this is an association model that behaves like human sensory organs and can be described as similar to a human neural network.
-We think this network can be used as a deep neural network part of DQN\citep{mnih2013playing}.
-We will try to leverage this network to approach problems that have not been solved before.
-This paper is part of a series; in the next paper, we introduce Deductive Association Networks(DANs).
+Simultaneously learning on a variety of datasets can cause performance degradation; however, we showed that this can be done without major degradation.
+The proposed method does not use a fixed architecture and has been developed to connect diverse types of information being developed.
+We hope that, in the future, a neural network that can perform all human tasks will be developed.
+To this end, we believe that a single embedding device is required to receive data structure inputs from all data generated in the environment.
+A further objective of this study is to combine the model with a neural network that can represent the structure of automata and use it with reinforcement learning.
+This is an association model that behaves like human sensory organs and can be described to be like a human neural network.
+Thus, we believe that this network can be used as a deep neural network component of the DQN\cite{mnih2013playing}.
+We will attempt to leverage this network to approach problems that have not been solved before.
+This paper is part of a series; in the next paper, we will introduce deductive association networks.